revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-The variables that are based on value types directly contain values.
-The characteristics of value-type variables that are supported in C# programming language are as follows:
+The variables that are based on value types directly contain values.The characteristics of value-type variables that are supported in C# programming language are as follows:

 - All value-type variables derive implicitly from the `System.ValueTypeclass`.
 - We cannot derive any new type from a value type.